wazuh/wazuh-documentation/source/amazon/services/supported-services/server-access.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: The Wazuh module for AWS provides capabilities to monitor AWS based services.
-Learn about S3 Server Access in this section of our documentation.
+  :description: Amazon S3 Server Access Logging provides detailed records for the requests that are made to a bucket.
+Learn more about it in this section.

 .. _amazon_server_access: